 Why it’s time to worry about old people on the internet – not just the young

-One great success of the political right is that it has accepted the internet as a new kind of place for a new kind of content, writes Andrew Griffin.
-Instead of trying to ban people from accessing it, liberals might do better by learning from their opponents
+Why it’s time to protect older people on the internet – not just the young

+Governments are increasingly looking at ways to protect young people online – including bans on social media for under-16s.
+But it is older people who are more likely to fall foul of scams and need their digital savvy improving, writes Andrew Griffin

 They come almost daily, seeking guidance and help.
 On the "Scams" community on Reddit, people ask about how to help their parents or grandparents with rescuing them from the grips of scammers they believe to be romantic interests, the government, or others with apparently unbelievable offers.